ushelp/EasyCheck/doc/readme_en.md

 #### 4.4.2 Restore of the message

-Restore messages (error, prompt, correct display the default prompt)
+Restore messages (error, prompt, correct display the default prompt).
+The reset button in the default validation form automatically calls the function to implement a form reset.

 Scene: the form in the pop-up layer, close the layer to open, clear layer form before all the validation message.